 \section{Analysis of the Tangential Dirichlet Control Problem}

-To begin, we set notation and prove some fundamental results concerning the optimality system for the control problem in the 2D case.
-In this section, we assume the forcing $ \bm f $ in the Stokes equations \eqref{Ori_problem2} is equal to zero; if the forcing is nonzero, then it can be eliminated using the technique in \cite[pg.\ 3623]{MR3432846}.
+To begin, we set notation and prove some fundamental results concerning the optimality system for the control problem.
+In this section, we assume $ \Omega $ is a convex polygonal domain and the forcing $ \bm f $ in the Stokes equations \eqref{Ori_problem2} is equal to zero; if the forcing is nonzero, then it can be eliminated using the technique in \cite[p.\ 3623]{MR3432846}.

 Throughout the paper, we use the standard notation $H^{m}(\Omega)$ to denote the Sobolev space with norm $\|\cdot\|_{m,\Omega}$ and seminorm $|\cdot|_{m,\Omega}$.
-Set $\mathbb H^m(\Omega) = [H^{m}(\Omega)]^{d\times d}$, $\bm H^{m}(\Omega) = [H^{m}(\Omega)]^d$ and $\bm H_0^1(\Omega) =\{\bm v\in \bm H^1(\Omega) : \bm v = 0 \ \textup{on} \ \Gamma \}$.
+Set $\mathbb H^m(\Omega) = [H^{m}(\Omega)]^{2\times 2}$, $\bm H^{m}(\Omega) = [H^{m}(\Omega)]^2$ and $\bm H_0^1(\Omega) =\{\bm v\in \bm H^1(\Omega) : \bm v = 0 \ \textup{on} \ \Gamma \}$.
 We denote the $L^2$-inner products on $ \mathbb L^2(\Omega) $, $\bm L^2(\Omega)$, $ L^2(\Omega)$ and $ \bm L^2(\Gamma)$ by

 Define the space $\mathbb H(\text{div};\Omega)$ as

 Also, we define $ L_0^2(\Omega)$ as

 Let $\innGa{\cdot}{\cdot}$ denote the inner product in $L^2(\Gamma)$ and let $\duaGa{\cdot}{\cdot}$ denote the duality product between $H^{-s}(\Gamma)$ and $H^{s}(\Gamma)$ for $0\leq s <3/2$, where $H^{s}(\Gamma)$ denotes the space of traces of $H^{s+1/2}(\Omega)$ for $0<s<3/2$.
 (For $1/2\leq s<3/2$ it is the subspace of $\Pi_{i=1}^m H^{s}(\Gamma_i)$ satisfying certain compatibility conditions on the corners; see \cite[Theorem 1.5.2.8]{MR775683}.
 For $s=3/2$, this definition would lead to ambiguities.)
 Following \cite[Section 2.1]{MR2371113} we introduce the spaces